 PlayStation Portal: price, release date and specs for the PS5 handheld

-The PlayStation Portal from Sony will launch before Black Friday and costs $199
+The PlayStation Portal from Sony launches before Black Friday and costs $199

 The Shortcut is an ad-free, reader-supported publication.
 To receive exclusive content and our weekly newsletter, please consider becoming a free or paid subscriber to support our work. ❤️

-It’ll work seamlessly with the new PlayStation Earbuds for PS5 and PS5 Pulse Elite wireless headset, too, and includes adaptive triggers and haptic feedback for games that support it.
-All of the best PS5 games include support for the DualSense’s unique features, as you might expect.
+The PlayStation Portal will work seamlessly with the new PlayStation Earbuds for PS5 and PS5 Pulse Elite wireless headset, too, and includes all of the DualSense controller’s beloved features like adaptive triggers and haptic feedback for games that support it, which includes the best PS5 games.

 Games will be beamed to the vibrant 8-inch, LCD screen, but sadly games that are streamed through PlayStation Plus Premium’s upcoming cloud streaming service are not supported.
 Still interested?
 The PlayStation Portal price is $199, which is thankfully a lot less than the rumored $299 that was first predicted by Microsoft.

-The PlayStation Portal release date is November 15, 2023, according to the Sony PlayStation Direct website when it launched pre-orders.
-Sony didn’t announce this release date with any fanfare, it just appeared and is currently limited to one PlayStation Portal per customer due to limited demand.
+The PlayStation Portal release date is November 15, 2023, and pre-orders are now available.
+Sony didn’t announce the handheld’s release date with any fanfare, it just appeared and is currently limited to one PlayStation Portal per customer due to limited demand.

 For the PS5 Earbuds and Pulse Elite headset, we’re expecting it to launch mid-to-late November.
 That’s the official release date Sony gave for both the PlayStation Portal and these accessories, so with the surprise pre-orders of the PSP, we may see orders for the two types of wireless headphones open up very soon.